-** AMCs will be permitted to offer either a balanced fund or an aggressive fund.
+** AMCs are permitted to offer either a balanced fund or an aggressive fund.

 Dynamic Asset Allocation or Balanced Advantage

-This open ended scheme invests in a mix of both debt and equity instruments with a minimum investment at 10% and 65% respectively and also follows arbitrage strategy to generate steady returns for the investors.
+This open-ended scheme invests in a mix of both debt and equity instruments with a minimum investment at 10% and 65% respectively and also follows the arbitrage strategy to generate steady returns for the investors.

 |Conservative Hybrid Fund||3 years|